Enigmatic-Smile/docs/offers/README.md

 # Create Offer

-To create an offer you should use the **Create Offer** API endpoint and specify the parameters for the card liked offer.
+To create an offer you should use the **Create Offer** API endpoint and specify the parameters for the card linked offer.
 See below an example on how to create an offer using the Create Offer endpoint:

 ```